-It also means that Energy Redress cannot fund referrals into a particular ECO offering, as this would offset the marketing costs of the relevant energy company.
-Energy Redress funded activity should be separate from any referral mechanism, which will need to be funded by other means (such as referral fees).
+It also means that Energy Redress cannot fund referrals into a particular ECO offering or support residents in applying for the Warm Home Discount (WHD) or to Priority Services Registers (PSRs), as this would offset the marketing costs of the relevant energy company.
+Energy Redress funded activity should be separate from any referral or support mechanism, which will need to be funded by other means, such as referral fees or other funding pots.